RA Application Process

-The Office of Residential Education & Dining Services is not currently hiring for Resident Assistant (RA) positions.
-Please review this page for more information in the spring semester to apply for 2014-2015.
+The Office of Residential Education & Dining Services is currently accepting applications for Resident Assistant (RA) positions.
+Please review this page for more information to apply for the 2017-2018 academic year.
 If you have any questions about the application process, please email firstname.lastname@example.org.

 ResEd In-Hall student staff are full-time students who live in college-owned housing, aid in student safety, enforce college rules, resolve conflicts, and involve students in college programs.